7 Best Hair Brushes for Your Hair Type

 Best for: wavy or straight hair

 If you’re like us, you love those extra five minutes snuggled in bed when your alarm starts buzzing.
 Unfortunately, many days we have to snap out of it in order to make ourselves presentable for the day ahead.
 But what if there was a way?
 Vented brushes change up the pace and allow for a few extra ZZZ’s by cutting down drying time through the process of heating hair from all of its angles.
 And, as we know, the less time our hair is under heat, the healthier and less prone to breakage it is. #Win

 5. Round Brush

 Best for: creating blowout styles

 Looking for a salon-like blowout from the comfort of your own home?
 Who isn’t?!
 To achieve this look, use a round brush to both dry your hair and pump up some volume into your hair.
-Although this brush can be a staple in anyone’s hair regimen, it’s particularly beneficial for those with fine hair due to it’s volume-enhancing qualities.
-Just remember to spritz some heat protectant like the TRESemmé Get Sleek Heat Protection Spray to your locks before you start the blowout process.
+Although this brush can be a staple in anyone’s hair regimen, it’s particularly beneficial for those with fine hair due to its volume-enhancing qualities.
+Just remember to spritz some heat protectant, like the TRESemmé Thermal Creations Heat Tamer Spray to your locks before you start the blowout process.

 6. Paddle Synthetic Bristle Brush

 For all the thick-haired gals out there, allow us to introduce you to the best hair brush for thick hair with the paddle brush.
 The paddle shape, paired with synthetic bristles, will smooth frizz while embracing the shape of your natural flow.
 Synthetic bristles are the way to go when managing your lush mane because they’re strong enough to detangle your locks, and, unlike boar’s bristles, nylon won’t create the added volume that comes with the inevitable static associated with more natural brushes.

 7. Hair Pick